cforage/play-autocomple/README.md

 * Complete CRUD
 * Application Authentication

 (I was planning to write the whole CRUD even plus web application authentication.
 However, even for this simple page is little bit harder that I expected.
-Not some more time to get use with the whole stacks)
+Need some more time to get used with the whole stacks)

 [r2h]: lib/github/commands/rest2html
 [r2hc]: lib/github/markups.rb#L51